Affair of Fielding and Bylandt: Affair

 After this exchange of fire, van Bylandt immediately struck his colours and signalled the other Dutch ships to do the same, which was prohibited by Dutch standing orders.
 It transpired at van Bylandt's court-martial that he had given sealed orders to his captains before departing from the Texel that they were to strike when he gave a designated signal.
 He later explained that he had written the orders as he foresaw resistance to be useless, and decided to offer only token resistance that was just enough to "satisfy honour" but restrained his captains from undue displays of aggressiveness.
 The British interpreted the striking of the colours as it was intended: to break off the fight and not as an actual surrender.

 Making no attempt to board the Dutch warships, Fielding proceeded with his inspection of the five merchantmen and duly seized them when he found bales of hemp stashed in their holds.
 He then sent a message to van Bylandt allowing him to rehoist his colours and proceed on his way.
 Van Bylandt replied that he would stay with the merchantmen.
-Fielding then demanded that the Dutch warships salute the British under the terms of previous Anglo-Dutch treaties, to which van Bylandt complied; Dutch public opinion later held it against him.
-The British then set with their prizes to Portsmouth, followed into port by van Bylandt, who sent a complaint to the Dutch ambassador in Britain, Count van Welderen, as soon as he arrived.
+Fielding then demanded that the Dutch warships salute the British under the terms of previous Anglo-Dutch treaties, with which van Bylandt complied; Dutch public opinion later held it against him.
+The British then sailed with their prizes to Portsmouth, followed into port by van Bylandt, who sent a complaint to the Dutch ambassador in Britain, Count van Welderen, as soon as he arrived.